percona/psmysql-docs/docs/installation/binary-tarball-names.md

 # Binary tarball file names available based on the Percona Server for MySQL version

-For later version of Percona XtraBackup, the tar files are organized by the `glibc2` version.
+For later version of Percona Server for MySQL, the tar files are organized by the `glibc2` version.
 You can find this version on your operating system with the following command:

 ```{.bash data-prompt="$"}
 $ ldd --version